 A very small patch of land to the west of the village of Purnuškės, about 16 miles north of Vilnius, is currently defined by the Institut Geographique National as the geometric centre of this abstract and shifting concept of Europe.

 It was a very obvious place for me to journey to – to the very heart of Europe.

 Barry Falk, System of Absurdity – NEMENČINĖ

 In October 2015 I visited Lithuania as part of the MAP6 Photography Collective.
-I was aware that there had been two dominant political and military forces that had shaped and misshaped Lithuania during the Twentieth Century: the Germans, including Nazi Germany, and the Russians.
-For the purpose of this project I was interested in exploring the impact of the Soviet Occupation on the country between 1944 and 1991.
+I was aware that there had been two dominant political and military forces that had shaped and misshaped Lithuania during the 20th century: the Germans, including Nazi Germany, and the Russians.
+For the purpose of this project I was interested in exploring the impact of the Soviet occupation on the country between 1944 and 1991.
 I had heard about the Soviet Bunker, which staged re-enacted performances of what it would have been like in the former Lithuanian SSR.
-This seemed like the ideal location to explore the effects of the long Soviet Occupation and how this is remembered today.
+This seemed like the ideal location to explore the effects of the long Soviet occupation and how this is remembered today.

 The bunker covers a square grid of 2,500 m2.
 It has been adapted into a place of theatre, the rooms filled with salvaged Soviet paraphernalia, each room meticulously arranged.
 Within this set space is the re-enactment: an actor is employed to issue a torrent of abuse at the audience.
 It is a one-man tour de force, a piece of absurdist theatre designed to highlight the absurdity of real events.
 Its purpose is educational: colleges send students here to learn from the experience.
 Afterwards, the actor, in full KGB uniform, asks the audience whether they like their freedom – the implicit message being that the absurdities and horrors of the past need to be remembered so as not to be repeated.